CylonicRaider/Instant/README.running.md

 **TL;DR**: See above for running a stock backend if this is too messy for you.

+### Automated build environments

+To configure the automated build system _du jour_, consider the following
+points:

+- Source files are provided in the `src/net/instant/` subdirectory, with the exception of `src/Main.java` (the latter can be safely skipped if you write an own launcher, though).

+- Pre-compiled libraries (with custom modifications **(!)**) are stored in the `src/org/` subdirectory.

+- Static files are located in the `src/pages/` and `src/static/` subdirectories; the code expects them to be available as resources in the `/pages` and `/static` packages.

+- The (default) main class is `Main` in the default package; it is a thin wrapper around `net.instant.Main`.

+- The code expects (but does not depend on) the manifest variable `X-Git-Commit` to store the Git commit of the current build, or some alternative fine-grained version indicator.
+Additional semantics may be defined in the future.

 ### HTTPS

 The backend supports plain HTTP exclusively; to provide HTTPS, you have to